 If an IPO converts a 3D model or 3D image from formats originally submitted by applicants to formats other than recommended above, or transforms from one storage format to another (e.g. STEP to STL), it is recommended that the IPO retain the original format as well as the transformed format for archival purposes.

-If an IPO receives a 3D model as the only visual representation of an object in an application for IP right protection, it is recommended to make 2D views of the model in order to ensure compatibility with systems and processes where only 2D images of objects are accepted.
+If an IPO receives a 3D model or 3D image as the only visual representation of an object in an application for IP right protection and needs 2D images, it is recommended to make 2D views of the 3D model in order to ensure compatibility with the IPO’s internal systems and processes where only 2D images of objects are required.

 For patent applications for inventions or utility models, it is recommended to make seven 2D views of the 3D model, i.e., front, rear, right, left, top, bottom, and perspective views, in an electronic format corresponding to the requirements established by the IPO for 2D images of inventions or utility models.